 - The Latin script is the writing system in widest use in Europe.
-Cyrillic is used by several countries, for example Bulgaria and Serbia, and the Greek alphabet is used by Greece. - Many languages have modified letters by adding diacritics, for example, q in Polish or created digraphs, for example, œ in French or new letters, for example b (thorn) in Icelandic.
+Cyrillic is used by several countries, for example Bulgaria and Serbia (the latter also widely uses Latin script unofficially), and the Greek alphabet is used in Greece. - Many languages have modified letters by adding diacritics, for example, q in Polish or created digraphs, for example, œ in French or new letters, for example b (thorn) in Icelandic.